michaelbutterfield/iiTestTask/README.md

+# How to run:

+npm i

+npm run wdio

 # The thought behind it:

 The devs creating their own TDD unit tests is great, it ensures the code works and as long as I ensure the tests actually test then I don't need to write any functionality and duplicate the work.
 Tests main concern then is the behaviour of the application and the behaviour expected by end users.
 This influences the **BDD** (Behaviour Driven Development) approach taken.